Brain Zaps: Definition, Causes, and How They Feel

 A brain zap is the sensation of an electrical shock in the brain.
-They’re not harmful but are most likely to happen in someone lowering their medication dose or stopping one altogether.
+They’re not harmful and are most likely to happen when someone lowers the dose of certain medications or stops it altogether.
 While brain zaps don’t cause damage, they can be difficult to deal with, disrupt sleep and cause people to feel disoriented.

 What Are Brain Zaps?

 Brain zaps are a sensory disturbance in the brain that can feel like an electrical shock.
 Also referred to as brain shakes or brain shocks, brain zaps can be accompanied by a brief buzzing sound and a feeling of faintness or blackout.
 Sudden changes in serotonin levels in the brain are thought to cause brain zaps; however, medical professionals are not certain this is what causes them.
 Often, decreasing or ceasing certain medications, particularly antidepressants, can cause brain zaps.
 Brain zaps can feel disruptive and uncomfortable, but they are not harmful and do not cause any damage to the brain.

 Brain zaps can feel like a little jolt of electricity or a small shock.
 Some people describe them differently.